 Nearly all store-bought versions of oat milk contain added oil and sugar to improve taste and texture.
 It can be hard to find a brand that doesn’t contain additives.
 If you love the taste, you may want to consider making your own oat milk at home.

 Worried about the carbs in oat milk or other foods?
-Use SIMPLE’s Nutrition Scores to get expert feedback on your dietary choices.
+Use Simple’s Nutrition Scores to get expert feedback on your dietary choices.
 Avo, your wellness assistant, can even provide delicious, health-conscious recipe ideas tailored to your preferences.
 Discover a smarter way to eat.
-Get started by taking the SIMPLE quiz!
+Get started by taking the Simple quiz!

 Compare and choose